 For many people, shoplifting is not an economic crime.
 Often people steal because they are depressed, pressured by peers, angry at the world or at an employer, or because they are seeking thriIl or attention.

 For some it becomes an addiction, similar to overeating or alcoholism.

 One way companies large and small combat this epidemic theft problem is by turning to experts in retail loss prevention to implement and manage formal loss prevention programs in their retail stores — companies like Foresight Security Solutions, Inc.

 The loss prevention business involves much more than putting officers in a store to catch shoplifters.
 It requires a high level of professionalism and skill relating not only to loss prevention and law enforcement but also to oral and written communications.

-extensive experience in retail loss prevention —
+have extensive experience in retail loss prevention —

 and a long list of happy clients.

-or simply call Rod or Ericka today
+or simply call Rod or Ericka today to find out

-can help increase your bottom line!
+how their expertise can help increase your bottom line!

 712.323.2848 or [email protected]